Last Updated: 2 December 2024

 Leaving your vehicle in storage over the winter can, under certain conditions, lead to moisture buildup resulting in mould (or even mushrooms!) developing inside.
 We’ve seen it happen, and we wouldn’t wish it on anyone else.
 Another way to get around this is by using moisture traps, which are highly effective.

 Be sure to roll the windows down a little before you say your final goodbye to your beloved VW until the spring.
+If you're worried about things getting into your vehicle while you're storing it, you can get cab window air vents which will allow air through but nothing else.

 Power Down

-Last but not least, we always recommend that you disconnect your battery before you close that garage door for the last time.
 There’s nothing worse than getting all excited to get your Beetle or Campervan back out in the spring to find that the battery has run down completely and you can’t start it – although we do have a solution for that!

 While storing your VW for the winter has its advantages, the humble Beetle performs surprisingly well in snowy conditions, and classic campervans don't fare too badly either!